loophp/collection/docs/pages/api.rst

 intersect
 ~~~~~~~~~

-Removes any values from the original collection that are not present in the given collection.
+Removes any values from the original collection that are not present in the given values set.

 Interface: `Intersectable`_